 - Jacob Ware: Non-resident fellow, Illiberalism Studies Program, George Washington University

-This event will be moderated by the Program on Extremism Senior Research Fellow David Collins.
+This event was moderated by the Program on Extremism Senior Research Fellow David Collins.